SuprimDevkota/Advent_Of_Cyber_Writeups/2025/writeups/Day_1.md

 ---

 ### Sub-Question 5: Check McSkidy's hidden note in `/home/mcskidy/Documents/` to get access to the Side Quest 1.
 This will be detailed in a separate directory exclusively for Side Quests.
-The walkthrough is present here: [SideQuest 1](Side_quests/Side_Quest_1.md)
+The walkthrough is present here: [Pre-SideQuest 1](Side_quests/Pre_Side_Quest_1.md)